Why commission music?

 First, we wanted to acknowledge, thank, and promote the remarkable composers and their brilliant work who we have been privileged to support.
-If you do anything on this site, head to the Commissions page and click on the Watch or Listen buttons.
+If you do anything on this site, head to the Commissions page and click on the Watch or Listen buttons for pieces that intrigue you.
 Composers’ Friend is all about the music.

 Second, we wanted to encourage others with the means, interest and time to join in commissioning new works.
 Hopefully, that theme is pervasive here.

 Commissioning new music is unlike most arts patronage.
 You can’t hang a commission on the wall, nor place it on a pedestal in a museum.
 You can’t sell it.
 It exists only as a living thing, expressed by talented and dedicated performers.
 You may only hear one live performance in your lifetime.
 Above all, it is an expression of hope and optimism: that the composer will write a wonderful piece, that the performers will like playing it, and that audiences will embrace it.
 Commissioning new music is founded in a belief that the best of humanity will persist and thrive long into the future.